Updated : 29/02/2016

 To find out more, contact the national regulatory authorities in your country.
 They will put you in touch with your universal service provider.

 Jack moved to a remote part of the Scottish countryside and wanted to get an internet connection in his new house there.
 After several companies had told him their networks didn't cover his area, he finally found out who the universal service provider was in Scotland.
 He contacted this company, which provided him with an internet connection.

-If you are a user with disabilities, you are entitled to a choice of available providers and services equivalent to that enjoyed by most consumers.
+If you are a user with disabilities, you are entitled to the same range and choice of services enjoyed by the majority of consumers.

-You may also be eligible for special accessibility devices provided by your service provider - such as magnification software or a screen reader, if you are visually impaired.
+You may also be eligible for special accessibility devices from your service provider - such as magnification software or a screen reader, if you are visually impaired.

 Your national regulatory authorities might be able to provide you with more details as regards these accessibility rights.